ttscoff/VSCode-Bunch/README.md

 ## Installation

 This extension is available on the [Visual Studio Code Marketplace](https://marketplace.visualstudio.com/VSCode).

+When you open a Bunch file in Visual Studio Code, it will prompt you to install the extension.

-To install:
+To install manually:

 - Launch Visual Studio Code
 - Click the "Extensions" button in the sidebar